lmaurits/BEASTling/docs/tutorial.rst

          Sample ESS(posterior)          prior     likelihood      posterior
      [...]

+BEAST will now spend some time sampling trees.
+Because this is a simple analysis with a small data set, BEAST should finish in 5 or 10 minutes unless you are using a relatively slow computer.
 When BEAST has finished running, you should see two new files in your directory:

     $ dir
     [...]